madschristensen99/dreamScroll/README.md

 - `dotenv`: For environment variable management
 - `form-data`: For handling multipart form data
 - `ffmpeg`: For video processing (must be installed on your system)
+- `appium`: For mobile device automation
+- `webdriverio`: For controlling the mobile device
+- `appium-uiautomator2-driver`: For Android device automation
+- `axios-retry`: For reliable API requests

+## Requirements for YouTube Shorts Publishing

+- Android device or emulator connected and configured for development
+- YouTube app installed and logged in on the device
+- Appium server running (automatically managed by the application)
+- Android SDK installed and configured
+- USB debugging enabled on the device

 ## License